Songs Sp to Y

 Spencer the Soldier

 We were discussing the traditional song "Spencer the Rover" with friends.
-Despite being described by Frank Kidson, the song collector, as "terrible doggrel", written by someone without "much poetical genius", we felt there was much more to it.
+Despite it being described by Frank Kidson, the song collector, as "terrible doggrel", written by someone without "much poetical genius", we felt there was much more to it.
 Perhaps Spencer was suffering from what today we call Post Traumatic Stress?
 Coming through something like the Battle of Waterloo must have seriously affected the survivors.
 We wrote this as a 'prequel' to the traditional song.

 Based on a story from Andrew's father, Len McKay, who went with his unit to the Normandy Beaches on D-Day.
 Secrecy was so tight that even the workers at the dock from which they sailed didn't know what was going on, and thought it was just another exercise wasting their time.
 'Storm cones' were a form of bad weather warning used around British ports since the mid-nineteenth century, and the weather around D-Day was famously bad.
 That, of course, was the least of their problems.